NUbots/NUWebots/README.md

 On Windows, use Ubuntu in WSl.
 You can follow the instructions for setting it up on the [Getting Started NUbook page](https://nubook.nubots.net/guides/main/getting-started)

 1. Open a terminal.
-Clone the [NUbots/Webots](https://github.com/NUbots/Webots/) repository by running
+Clone the [NUbots/Webots](https://github.com/NUbots/Webots/) repository and move into it by running

     ```sh
     git clone https://github.com/NUbots/Webots
+    cd Webots
     ```

 2. Compile the controllers with cmake